 This gene encodes a major histocompatibility complex, class II associated, type I transmembrane protein which belongs to the butyrophilin-like B7 family of immunoregulators.
 It is thought to be involved in immune surveillance, serving as a negative T-cell regulator by decreasing T-cell proliferation and cytokine release.
 The encoded protein contains an N-terminal signal peptide, two pairs of immunoglobulin-like domains, separated by a heptad peptide sequence, and a C-terminal transmembrane domain.
 Naturally occurring mutations in this gene are associated with sarcoidosis, rheumatoid arthritis, ulcerative colitis, inflammatory bowel disease, myositis, type 1 diabetes, systemic lupus erythematosus, acute coronary syndrome, and prostate cancer. [provided by RefSeq, May 2017]

 GeneCards Summary for BTNL2 Gene

 BTNL2 (Butyrophilin Like 2) is a Protein Coding gene.
 Diseases associated with BTNL2 include Sarcoidosis 2 and Sarcoidosis 1.
-Among its related pathways are Butyrophilin (BTN) family interactions and Innate Immune System.
+Among its related pathways are Butyrophilin (BTN) family interactions and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
 An important paralog of this gene is BTN1A1.

 Negative regulator of T-cell proliferation.